 This little girl would see health.
 This little girl, and so many others in that place, would know the laughter and playfulness and bright eyes and strong hair that are the right of any child.
 This little girl would feel strength come back to her tiny, brittle arms.
 But some would not.
 Some would make the journey to this place far too late.
 Some would be too weak, too wounded.
 Some would fall asleep in their urine-soaked beds and never wake up.

 Today, as I watch mist hover above the frosty field outside my window, a field which will provide abundance for animals who are more well-fed than so many humans breathing this planet's air today, I stop and remember this girl.

-Today, as I open my newspaper to see the glossy flyers that tell me all I need to own, need to have, need to add to my stockpile, I stop and remember these children.
+Today, as I open my phone to see perfectly-crafted ads that tell me all I need to own, need to have, need to add to my stockpile, I stop and remember these children.

 Today, as I constantly hold in my hand a device which cost me more than many of these families will see in a year of body-breaking work, I stop.

 There is nothing wrong with plenty.
 There is no guilt in provision.
 But there is a quiet voice inside me, and perhaps inside you, a voice which I often hush; a voice which reminds me that my house is just a place to live and not a showcase like one of the round-the-clock TV show renovations demands it must be.

 A voice which reminds me that I live in a bubble where most people I know are more worried about eating too much than not eating enough.
 Where we have so much food that we must discipline ourselves to limit it.
 A voice which reminds me that I know, even when I don't want to admit it, what is excess and what is enough.